Paperspace/GPU-Kubernetes-Guide/README.md

 # How to setup a production-grade Kubernetes GPU cluster on Paperspace in 10 minutes for $10. 🌈
-*note: this guide accompanies a blog post here: and is heavily derived from the fantastic guide [here](https://github.com/azlyth/Kubernetes-GPU-Guide)*
+*note: this guide accompanies an upcoming blog post here and is heavily derived from the fantastic guide [here](https://github.com/azlyth/Kubernetes-GPU-Guide)*
 ## Table of Contents
   * [Why Kubernetes](#quick-kubernetes-revive)
   * [Step 1: Create a Paperspace Account]()